Phone calls from Google

 - "Please remove my business from your list."

-- If you haven't verified your business, you'll need to do so in order to opt out.
+- If you haven't verified your business, you must do so in order to opt out.
+Learn how to verify your business.

 Frequently asked questions